Microlocal indices and Chern Classes of Foliations: Global index formulas for one-dimensional holomorphic foliations

-When $D$ has only isolated singularities the condition ($\ast\ast$) is met for any logarithmic foliation.
-Thus we may give a simple proof for \cite[Theorem A]{Macha25} and \cite[Theorem 1-(III)]{Macha25-Mar}. \begin{coro} Let $\cF$ be a logarithmic one-dimensional foliation along $D$ with tangent bundle $L$ and with isolated singularities.
-Assume that $D$ has only isolated singularities, we have
+First we generalize \cite[Theorem 7.16]{Suwa} from isolated singularities to arbitrary singularities, assuming the foliation $\cF$ along $D$ satisfies condition $(\ast\ast)$. \begin{coro} Let $\cF$ be a logarithmic one-dimensional foliation along $D$ with tangent bundle $L$ and with isolated singularities.
+If $\cF$ satisfies condition $(\ast\ast)$, then